distkv-project/distkv/docs/ErrorCode.md

 Digit Code|Meaning|Suggest
 ---|:---:|---
 X010|Grammatical error.Incomprehensible input.|Please check your command.
+...|
-D100|Dict command.
+A100|String command.
 Key not found.|Please check whether the content of 'key' is correct.
-D300|Dict command.
+A300|String command.
 Incorrect number of parameters.|Please confirm whether the parameters of your command are correct.(The correct number of parameters should be indicated in the error prompted)
-D001|Dict command.
-Dict key not found.|Please check whether the keyword in your command is correct.
 ...|
-L100|List command.
+B100|List command.
 Key not found.|Please check whether the content of 'key' is correct.
-L202|List command.
+B202|List command.
 Out of bounds.
 List index out of bounds.|Please confirm whether the 'index' parameter in your command is in the range of List.
-L300|List command.
+B300|List command.
 Incorrect number of parameters.|Please confirm whether the parameters of your command are correct.(The correct number of parameters should be indicated in the error prompted)
 ...|
-S100|Set command.
+C100|Set command.
 Key not found.|Please check whether the content of 'key' is correct.
-S300|Set command.
+C300|Set command.
 Incorrect number of parameters.|Please confirm whether the parameters of your command are correct.(The correct number of parameters should be indicated in the error prompted)
 ...|
-C100|String command.
+D100|Dict command.
 Key not found.|Please check whether the content of 'key' is correct.
-C300|String command.
+D300|Dict command.
 Incorrect number of parameters.|Please confirm whether the parameters of your command are correct.(The correct number of parameters should be indicated in the error prompted)
+D001|Dict command.
+Dict key not found.|Please check whether the keyword in your command is correct.
 ...|